-- Back up my data Allows you to back up your app data, Wi-Fi passwords, and other settings to Google servers. - Backup account Allows you to set the account to which you want to backup data to. - Automatic restore Allows you to restore your settings and application data when the applications are reinstalled on your device. - LG Backup service Backs up all information on the device and restores it in the event of data loss or replacement. - Factory data reset Allows you to reset your settings to the factory default values and delete all your data, including user data such as pictures and videos.
+- Back up my data Allows you to back up your app data, Wi-Fi passwords, and other settings to Google servers. - Backup account Allows you to set the account to which you want to backup data to. - Automatic restore Allows you to restore your settings and application data when the applications are reinstalled on your device. - Collect diagnostics Collects diagnostic data for troubleshooting. - LG Backup service Backs up all information on the device and restores it in the event of data loss or replacement. - Factory data reset Allows you to reset your settings to the factory default values and delete all your data, including user data such as pictures and videos.